About Jason Chow

 TMDHosting shared hosting starts from $2.95/mo.
 The pricing is also now significantly lower than SiteGround.
 Reputation-wise, they also make a good alternative for those hoping to control cost.

-Now that SiteGround plans start at $6.99/mo, there are even some VPS plans that you can look towards that are even cheaper, or at the very least, more cost effective for similar pricing (more in our web host costing guide).
-Possible options include:
+Now that SiteGround plans start at $6.99/mo, there are some VPS hosting plans that you can look towards that are even cheaper, or at the very least, more cost effective for similar pricing.

 ScalaHosting’s pricing structure is simple – there are three plans available for both shared and VPS hosting, with advanced plans including better resources and more features.
 The price of shared plans is pretty much in line with the industry average but VPS hosting here is impressive.